orutherfurd/summerfruit256.vim/README.md

 summerfruit256
 ==============
-A fruity colourscheme for vim and macvim.
+A fruity 256-colour colourscheme for vim, macvim and gvim.

 History
 -------